-The student is strongly encouraged o take the Ph.D. core courses in a chosen area.
-Also, a student is encouraged to take core courses from areas other than her/his own main area.
-For instance, mineral processing students may take physical metallurgy and extractive metallurgy classes and vice versa.
+The student is strongly encouraged to take the Ph.D. core courses in a chosen area.
+Also, a student is encouraged to take the core courses from areas other than her/his own major area.
+For instance, mineral processing students may take physical metallurgy and extractive metallurgy classes, and vice versa.